practicingruby/practicing-ruby-paid/posts/gregory/014-arguments-and-results-1.md

 Applying these various argument patterns to a realistic example made it much easier for me to see the power behind these ideas.
 I have gradually picked up bits and pieces of the various techniques shown here before reading this paper largely due to my trial and error work on the Prawn PDF generator.

 In lots of places in Prawn, we let hash arguments grow to an insanely large size and it created a lot of problems for us.
 We also ignored using curried objects in a lot of places by instead placing instance variables directly on the target objects and then mutating the state within them over time to vary things.
-This lead to complicated transactional code and made it easy for things to end up in an inconsistent state, which was bad.
-The solutions to these problems tended to be refactorings that are quite similar to what you've seen in this article, even if we didn't call them by a special name.
+This lead to complicated transactional code and made it easy for things to end up in an inconsistent state.
+The solutions to these problems tended to be refactorings that are quite similar to what you've seen in this article, even if we didn't call them by a special name at the time.

 Still, I do have some concern that these patterns might be overkill for any interfaces that you are reasonably sure won't get too complex over time.
 If we apply these patterns overzealously, you might end up needing to go through level after level of indirection just to accomplish anything useful, and that will make Ruby start to feel like Java.
 However, it seems like using some sort of formalized arguments object is obviously beneficial for highly complex interactions, and likely to be at least somewhat useful for medium complexity protocols as well.